 All applicants are required to have A-level French or an equivalent level of language.

-Areas of Study - First Year
+Areas of study - level 4

 The degree consists of 120 Level 4 credits followed by a further 240 Honours Level credits over subsequent years.
-The degree will take a minimum of five and a maximum of ten years to complete.
+The degree will take a minimum of four and a maximum of ten years to complete.
 Please note that the French department offers modules only during the day.

 The degree also requires you to reside in France or in an approved French-speaking country for a total of at least four weeks by the end of your second year and a further six weeks by the end of your degree.